ahmedmoosman/ahmedmoosman/README.md

 ### Hi there 👋

 I am a Doctoral researcher at @unitrento.
-I am also @UNIDO consultant for Value chain analysis
+I am also a @UNIDO consultant for Value chain analysis

-* I am working increasingly with @R only
-* I have a lot of code in Python, particularly spatial stuff
-* I am a huge fan of GitHub for teaching, so all my material is distributed via a repo

 Drop me a line to say hello  👋!
 Or Iskawaran or Waryaa 😄